kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_	field_stewardship/existential_rhythm_alignment_session.md

 ## 🌐 Overview

-In engineering, research, and system design environments, teams may encounter a form of **structural friction**:
+In technical, research, or systems design contexts, teams may encounter forms of **structural friction**:

-- Systems function as designed, yet momentum stalls
+- Systems operate nominally, yet forward momentum diminishes
-- Milestones are reached, yet engagement fades
+- Milestones are met, yet relational coherence weakens
-- Communication continues, yet clarity dissipates
+- Communication persists, yet alignment becomes diffuse

-These conditions often reflect not performance failure, but a breakdown in **structural rhythm** — the alignment between architecture, pacing, and internal decision coherence.
+These conditions do not indicate failure, but a breakdown in **structural rhythm** — the alignment between architecture, pacing, and internal coherence.

 This session is designed to address such misalignments.